hpc-carpentry/hpc-chapel/episodes/13-synchronization.md

 coforall id in 1..numtasks
 {
-    writeln("greetings form task ",id,"...
+    writeln("greetings from task ",id,"...
 I am waiting for all tasks to say hello");
     lock.add(1);                //task id says hello and atomically adds 1 to lock lock.waitFor(numtasks);     //then it waits for lock to be equal numtasks (which will happen when all tasks say hello) writeln("task ",id," is done...");